pfsense/docs/source/vpn/openvpn/openvpn-remote-access-server.rst

 .. image:: /_static/vpn/openvpn/openvpn_ra-expoptions.png

 The Windows Installer choices are the most common.
-The “Inline” configuration choices are best when using a current client that isn't listed.
+The "Inline" configuration choices are best when using a current client that isn't listed.
 Some older clients may not fully understand these, but older clients should be upgraded as soon as possible.